ihsoft/EasyVesselSwitch/BUILD.md

   - Copy/paste changes from Github relase page: this way links to the issues will be preserved.
   - Once verified the package will become available for downloading.
 * EVS is listed on [KSP-CKAN](http://forum.kerbalspaceprogram.com/index.php?/topic/90246-the-comprehensive-kerbal-archive-network-ckan-package-manager-v1180-19-june-2016/).
-  It should pick up new reelase automatically.
+  It should pick up new release automatically.
   - Release package needs to be verified on Curse in order to be recognized by CKAN.
   - CKAN updates daily.
 It may require up to 24 hours for the databse to update.
   - If new version doesn't show up in CKAN after 24 hours escalate it via a CKAN's issue on Github.